godotengine/godot-docs/development/compiling/compiling_for_uwp.rst

 right-clicking the project (*not* the solution) in the "Solution Explorer" and selecting "Build".

 Now you can just run the project and your app should open.
-You can use also the "Start Without Debugging" from the "Debug" menu (Ctrl+F5) to make it launch faster.
+You can also use the "Start Without Debugging" option from the "Debug" menu (or press :kbd:`Ctrl + F5`) to make it launch faster.